Venezuelan petcoke contract dispute fuels tanker queues, hunt for options

 Venezuela's PDVSA freezes petcoke deliveries to Maroil amid contract dispute https://www.reuters.com/article/venezuela-petcoke-maroil/venezuelas-pdvsa-freezes-petcoke-deliveries-to-maroil-amid-contract-dispute-idINL1N38R2LO

-(Reporting by Marianna Parraga in Houston and Sudarshan Varadhan in Singapore; Editing by Stephen Coates)
+(Reporting by Marianna Parraga in Houston and Sudarshan Varadhan in Singapore; Editing by Stephen Coates and Josie Kao)

 ((marianna.parraga@thomsonreuters.com; +1 713 371 7559; Reuters Messaging: @mariannaparraga))